Selenography: Lunar cartography and toponymy

 The oldest known illustration of the Moon was found in a passage grave in Knowth, County Meath, Ireland.
 The tomb was carbon dated to 3330–2790 BC.
-Leonardo da Vinci made and annotated some sketches of the Moon in c.
-1500.
-William Gilbert made a drawing of the Moon in which he denominated a dozen surface features in the late 16th century; it was published posthumously in De Mondo Nostro Sublunari Philosophia Nova.
-After the invention of the telescope, Thomas Harriot (1609), Galileo Galilei (1609), and Christoph Scheiner (1614) made drawings also.
+Around 1500, Leonardo da Vinci made and annotated some sketches of the Moon.
+In the late 16th century, William Gilbert made a drawing of the Moon in which he denominated a dozen surface features.
+It was published posthumously in De Mondo Nostro Sublunari Philosophia Nova.
+After the invention of the telescope, Thomas Harriot (1609), Galileo Galilei (1609), and Christoph Scheiner (1614) made drawings of the moon.

-Denominations of the surface features of the Moon, based on telescopic observation, were made by Michael van Langren in 1645.
+In 1645, denominations of the surface features of the Moon, based on telescopic observation, were made by Michael van Langren.
 Many of his denominations were distinctly Catholic, denominating craters in honor of Catholic royalty and capes and promontories in honor of Catholic saints.
 The lunar maria were denominated in Latin for terrestrial seas and oceans.
 Minor craters were denominated in honor of astronomers, mathematicians, and other famous scholars.